-Turkey tacos: Skip the taco packet for your next Taco Tuesday and make these healthy turkey tacos.
-A healthy and filling dinner will be on the table in under 25 minutes!
+Turkey tacos: Skip the taco packet for your next Taco Tuesday and make this healthy ground turkey taco recipe.
+This super easy and filling dinner will be on the table in under 25 minutes!

 Tacos were pretty much an every-week staple at my elementary school growing up.
 And I remember this being a crazy popular lunch day but I don’t remember ever eating them at school.